-Land, buildings, equipment, and furniture are recorded at cost when purchased or appraised value if donated.
+Land and land improvements, buildings and building improvements, equipment, and furniture are recorded at cost when purchased or appraised value if donated.
 Depreciation is computed principally on a straight-line basis over the estimated useful lives of the assets, which range from 5 to 40 years.